Morphl-AI/MorphL-Community-Edition/README.md

 # Under Construction

 This is project is currently under construction.
-You can read more about it here: https://medium.com/morphl
+You can read more about it here: https://medium.com/morphl.
+Follow us on Twitter: https://twitter.com/morphlio

 ## License